fruit-bat/pico-zxspectrum/README.md

 27/12/24

-* Additions for Murmulator 2
+* Additions for Murmulator 2 (only mono PWM audio for now)
 * Vcore and Vsys displayed on menu
 * PIO PWM mono audio for some builds